rq/rq/docs/index.md

 may consider this an awesome advantage or a handicap, depending on the problem you're solving.

-Lastly, it does not speak a portable protocol, since it uses [pickle][p] to serialize the jobs, so it's a Python-only system.
+Lastly, it does not speak a portable protocol, since it depends on [pickle][p] to serialize the jobs, so it's a Python-only system.

 ## The delayed result

-When jobs get enqueued, the `queue.enqueue()` method returns a `DelayedResult` instance.
+When jobs get enqueued, the `queue.enqueue()` method returns a `Job` instance.
 This is nothing more than a proxy object that can be used to check the outcome of the actual job.

-For this purpose, it has a convenience `return_value` accessor property, which will return `None` when the job is not yet finished, or a non-`None` value when the job has finished (and has a return value, of course).
+For this purpose, it has a convenience `return_value` accessor property, that will return `None` when the job is not yet finished, or a non-`None` value when the job has finished (assuming the job _has_ a return value in the first place, of course).

-{% highlight pycon %}
->>> q = Queue()
->>> result = q.enqueue(say_hello, 'Vincent')
->>> while not result.return_value:
-...     print('Job not finished yet.')
-...     time.sleep(1)
-Job not finished yet.
-Job not finished yet.
->>> print(result.return_value)
-Hello, Vincent!
-{% endhighlight %}

-In case you are interested in the value of the internally used Redis key, you can access it through the `key` property:

-{% highlight pycon %}
->>> result.key
-rq:result:fd50ef88-1f5f-4468-9027-6ed85fcd2b14
-{% endhighlight %}

 ## The worker